PrincetonUniversity/PUbootcamp/sessions/debugging/index.md

 ---
 layout: session
 title: Introduction to Debugging
 instructor: Stephane Ethier
 ---

-Debugging single processor codes is already a daunting task that usually consumes a lot of development time.
-Luckily, several debugging tools are available to help the developer pinpoint the problem by controlling the state of execution.
-When dealing with large multi-processor codes, however, this task becomes a true challenge.
-Fortunately, advanced debugging tools, such as the DDT debugger from Allinea, can help speed up the process.
-This course will demonstrate how to use DDT with example codes so that participants leave with practical knowledge of this powerful tool.
+Debugging is often the most time-consuming step of code development.
+Fortunately, there are several tools available to users to speed up this task and the ARM DDT debugger is probably the most advanced among them.
+While debugging a single processor code is already a daunting task, dealing with a large multi-processor code becomes a true challenge.
+Luckily, the DDT debugger can handle multi-processor codes as easily as single-processor ones.
+This presentation will give the participants practical knowledge of code debugging using DDT as well as other straightforward methods based on experience and good software development practices.